RobotLocomotion/bazel-external-data/docs/setup.md

 ## Prerequisites

-For a basic client, you must have `python` installed.
+For a basic client, you must have `python3` installed.

 If you wish to upload files to Girder, have `girder_client` installed.
 For example: